friday27/backend-dev/aws/aws_note.md

 * S3 is a universal namespace

 * Data consistency model for S3
-  1. PUTS of new Objects: Read after Write consistency (immediately)
+  1. PUTs of new Objects: Read after Write consistency (immediately)
-  2. Overwrite PUTS and DELETES: eventual consistency (take some time)
+  2. Overwrite PUTs and DELETEs: eventual consistency (take some time)

 ### S3 Storage Tiers/ Classes